19hello/myrepo/docs/advanced/opt.md

 In ABACUS, we implemented the BFGS method for doing fixed-cell structural relaxation.

+### BFGS_TRAD method

+The BFGS_TRAD method is an algorithm implemented in ABACUS, referencing the BFGS method from ASE.
+The previous BFGS method in Abacus did not perform well for some tests and the updated BFGS_TRAD method now produces results that are consistent with the BFGS method in ASE.
+In cases where the previous BFGS method could not converge within a limited number of steps, the BFGS_TRAD method can successfully converge.

 ### SD method

 The [SD (steepest descent) method](https://en.wikipedia.org/wiki/Gradient_descent) is one of the simplest first-order optimization methods, where in each step the motion is along the direction of the gradient, where the function descents the fastest.